jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 ## Language

-George Orwell included a guide to Newspeak, the official language of the fictional totalitarian state of Oceania, in the appendix of his best seller 1984.
-The purpose of Newspeak was the subversion of ideas.
+George Orwell included a guide to *Newspeak*, the official language of the fictional totalitarian state of Oceania, in the appendix of his best seller *1984*.
+The purpose of *Newspeak* was the subversion of ideas.
 The language was purposefully ambiguous, designed to limit the ability of citizens to accurately describe the world.
 It was meant to restrict nuance.

 With limited vocabulary, the citizens of Oceania had limited ability to elucidate their ideas.
 Prefixes and suffixes such as “un-” or “-ful” were used to limit vocabulary.
 “Warm” became “uncold”, “quick” became “speedful”.